 Since it is portable, it is handy in many scenarios.

 Having a warm garage can go a long way in helping to stay motivated when it comes to projects.

 No one likes to work in a cold garage in the winter.
-Thankfully with the many garage heaters sold there is no doubt one that will fit your scenario.
+Thankfully with the many garage heaters available there is no doubt one that will fit your scenario.

 Mini split heat pump units are also good for heating a garage and can also cool in the summer.

-They do cost more to buy and set up but wok very well and a very nice long term HVAC solution for a garage.
+They do cost more to buy and set up but work very well and are a very nice long-term HVAC solution for a garage.